 We may earn money or products from the companies mentioned in this post.
 See the Affiliates and Disclosures page for more information.

-This post is for the strap style that is attached via some hardware or with an opening in the top area of the bag.
+This post is for the crochet strap for bags style that is attached via hardware or with an opening in the top crochet rows of the bag.
 The other style uses the same principles but is worked directly in the top rows of the bag.
-See that post here.
+See the post for a woven look crochet bag strap .
 Both have video tutorials located at the end of the post.